TheMidnightShow/dotfiles/README.md

 - File Manager : [Thunar](https://wiki.archlinux.org/title/Thunar)
 - Bar : [EWW](https://github.com/elkowar/eww)

-## copy this repo and add the configs to your .conf!
+### copy this repo and add the configs to your .conf!

-## Note :
+### Notes :
-- this is a work in progress, be careful if you plan to use it
+- this is a work in progress, be careful if you plan to use it.
+- if you want to share any advice, feel free to do so.